SPECULOOS Southern Observatory Hunts for Habitable Planets

 Figure 1: The four telescopes of the SPECULOOS Southern Observatory, ready for the night

 Next to the NGTS observatory is the SPECULOOS Southern Observatory (SSO) the second robotic facility hosted, but not operated by the ESO Paranal Observatory.
 The project is led by the University of Liège, and done in collaboration with the Universities of Cambridge and Birmingham.
 To achieve high photometric precision of UCDs with K-magnitudes down to 12.5, it consists of four robotic 1m-telescopes with equatorial mounts, designed and built by the German company Astelco Systems.
 The F/8 Ritchie-Chretien system allows us to observe a corrected field of view of about 13.3 arcmin.
-This is would not even fit half the Moon, but since the SPECULOOS target-stars are spread over all the sky, it is perfectly suited for pointed observations with highest photometric precision.
+This does not even fit half the Moon, but since the SPECULOOS target-stars are spread over all the sky, it is perfectly suited for pointed observations with highest photometric precision.

 To optimize the survey for UCDs each telescope is equipped with an Andor iKon-L deep depletion 2k × 2k e2v CCD camera (DZ936N-BEX2-DD), which is thermoelectrically cooled to -60 °C. The pixel size of 13.5 micrometer results in a pixel scale of 0.34 arcsec/pixel.
 It offers a maximum quantum efficiency of 94% at 740 nm and a high sensitivity up to 950 nm in the near infrared, which is perfectly suited to monitor UCDs, since their spectral energy distribution peaks at infrared wavelengths.
 At these wavelengths usual CCD detectors struggle with internal reflections, so called fringes, of the light from the sky emission.
 The fringe suppression technology, as well as the wedge design of the CCD-window of the Andor camera minimizes the fringing to <1% in our photometry.
 With 5 minutes of exposition, the precision of the SSO telescopes is better than 0.1% in 15% of the nights and better than 0.4% in more than 80% or all nights.
 Combined to the excellent astronomical conditions of Paranal and to the high-quality of our telescopes, our Andor cameras provide SPECULOOS with the sensitivity required to detect planets as small as the earth, and even smaller, around all our targets.